midwayjs/midway/docs/en/guide.md

 Since 2013, Midway has kept upgrading almost every year, from Express to Koa1/2 without absence of trend.

-Nowadays, Node.js goes ahead of the simple SLA, not only in the Alibaba Group but also the Community, and turn toward to the full-stack.
-With this trending, the MidwayJs Team come with the responsibility of supporting the Alibaba Group's Node.js Applications, and we also provide some kind of forms like `Pandora.js`, `Sandbox` to help Applications become more stable and reliable.
+Nowadays, Node.js goes ahead of the simple single-page application, not only in the Alibaba Group but also the Community, and go toward to the full-stack.
+With this trending, the MidwayJs Team come with the responsibility of supporting the Alibaba Group's Node.js Applications, and we also provide tools like `Pandora.js`, `Sandbox` to help Applications become more stable and reliable.

 During 2017, we upgraded the Midway core to Koa2 to support async/await by Midway v5.3 inside the Alibaba Group.
 ''